The Next Housing Crash Is Closer than You Think - Cabot Wealth Network

 Are you with me so far?
 Massive numbers of homes will be going up for sale in the next decade.

-If you are a Boomer and own such a home, right now you’re probably grasping at hope, thinking, “It won’t be a problem.
+If you are a Boomer and own such a home, right now you’re probably thinking, “It won’t be a problem.
 The younger generations will buy homes from the Boomers.”
-Well clearly I would not bother writing about this topic today if demographic projections pointed toward an evenly matched assortment of future buyers and sellers, so take a deep breath and keep reading.
+But despite the current market, I would not bother writing about this topic today if demographic projections pointed toward an evenly matched assortment of future buyers and sellers, so take a deep breath and keep reading.

 Reasons Behind the Coming Housing Crash